Rajaravi99/BlogSite/README.md

 Node.js,Express.js - backend frameworks
 Mongo.DB - database
-ejs - for templeting frontends passport.js - for user authentication socket.io(web socket) - for creating realtime connection for chatroom
+ejs - as a templet engine for frontend passport.js - for user authentication (Login and signup) socket.io(web socket) - for creating realtime connection for chatroom

 Each and everyone, is welcomed to contribute in this project.
 Please have a good look on the source code, raise issues and bugs tery to solve i will review and merge it.